 2012 - Children's Medical Center/UT Southwestern

 2010 - University of Texas Health Science Center of San Antonio

 For $20, you can become a member, apply here.
 Not sure if your program pays for membership?
 Contact us regarding Membership.
 You can also download a paper membership application (PDF) and fax/scan/mail with a check.

 For additional information about the Resident/Fellow Section, please contact:

-Crystal Healey, Membership Services Manager
+Crystal Healey, Director of Member Services

 401 West 15th Street, Suite 682

 Austin, Texas 78701